 (I’ve gone into some detail in this post and therefore it’s long.
 If you want this in a quicker, click-through version.
 You can check it out here.
 Please share if you find it useful.)

-It’s time for a reset on our approach to managing remote teams.
-We’ve been through the spring 2020 crisis phase of trying to keep our organizations running while moving entire workforces to their home offices (or kitchen tables).
-We’ve survived the faux-normal phase in the fall when we were getting pretty good at working as virtual teams and tried to get productivity back to normal.
-We even enjoyed a brief manic phase in early January where people were rested after relatively low-key holidays and decided to start the marathon that will be 2021 as a sprint.
+It’s time for a reset on your approach to managing remote teams.
+We’ve been through the crisis phase of trying to keep our organizations running while moving entire workforces to their home offices (or kitchen tables).
+We’ve survived the faux-normal phase when we were getting pretty good at working as virtual teams and getting productivity back to normal.
+We’ve even enjoyed a few brief manic phases each time people returned from holidays and decided to start a marathon year as if it were a sprint.

-Now, here in early February, we’ve realized that we came out of the gates too hard.
+Now, we’ve realized that we came out of the gates too hard.
 People are suffering.
 I’m hearing reports from executives that productivity is dropping.
 We need a reset.

 Given that managers have the greatest leverage in changing the work experience of their employees, it’s going to fall on your shoulders.
-I’ve distilled the messages from my 3-module Working Remotely program into the 10 ways you can make your management style more conducive to fostering a happier, healthier, and more productive remote team.
+I’ve distilled a few of the messages from our 3-module Working Remotely training program into the 10 strategies to make your management style more conducive to fostering a happier, healthier, and more productive virtual team.